inrupt/solid-client-authn-js/README.md

   login({
     // You could provide either a "webId" field, or an "oidcIssuer" field if
     // you know who the user's OIDC issuer is.
 If neither are provided, a
     // pop-up will ask the user to provide one.
+If it is running on the server
+    // the popup parameter will be ingored.
     oidcIssuer: 'https://example.com/profile/card#me',

     // Note that when 'popUp' is false, the browser will redirect the